emreyilmaz00/emreyilmaz00.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Welcome to my personal website!
-I am a research scientist at German Aerospace Center (DLR) - the Institute of Aerodynamics and Flow Technology.
+I am a research scientist at German Aerospace Center (DLR) - Institute of Aerodynamics and Flow Technology.

 My research focuses on:
 - data-driven aerodynamic modeling